-- Various: Fingerprint reader (under display, optical); NFC.
+- Misc: Fingerprint reader (under display, optical); stereo speakers, NFC.

 ZTE Axon 40 Ultra unboxing

-Our Axon 40 Ultra arrived in a matte black cardboard box with a huge ’40’ over the lid and much smaller ‘ZTE’ and ‘Axon’ badges.
+Our Axon 40 Ultra arrived in a matte black cardboard box with a huge ’40’ across the lid and much smaller ‘ZTE’ and ‘Axon’ badges.

-The relatively rich retail bundle includes a 65W adapter and USB-C cable for it, as well as a basic transparent protective cover.
-A USB-C-to-3.5mm headphone dongle is also included, an increasingly rare sight.
+The relatively rich retail bundle includes a 65W adapter and USB-C cable to go with it, as well as a basic transparent protective case.
+Also provided is a USB-C-to-3.5mm headphone dongle, an increasingly rare sight,thank you.